Homegear/Homegear-Doc/Homegear-Intertechno/source/adding_devices.rst

 As with switching actuators to add a remote, you need to know three things:

 1. The ID of your communication module as configured in "intertechno.conf" (e. g.
 "My-CUL").
-2. The type ID of the switching actuator to add.
+2. The type ID of the remote to add.
-3. The Intertechno address of the switching actuator.
+3. The Intertechno address of the remote.

 Communication Module ID (1)
 ===========================